 When you get your kitten from us, it will come with its health records including the stickers that have the vaccine batch number on them.
 Please take this to your veterinarian.
 Give it to him or give him a copy of it for his records.
 If you come across a veterinarian who will not accept this and wants to treat your cat as an unvaccinated cat because we gave the vaccines, run from this vet fast.
 It is an indicator that they are putting profit above health.
 In the US, it is legal for citizens to administer their pet's vaccines other than the rabies vaccine.

-It is very important that your kitten get one more FVRCP vaccine once it is older than 16 weeks.
+It is imperative that your kitten get one FVRCP vaccine once it is older than 16 weeks.
 During the first 16 weeks of a kitten's life, it is unclear how much of any given vaccine remains effective and how much of it is destroyed by the antibodies provided by Mom's milk.
-Researchers believe that by 16 weeks, all of Mom's antibodies are gone from the kitten's system and the vaccine given at that time will remain effective.
-When giving the 16-week FVRCP, we recommend a modified live, adjuvant-free vaccine such as Meriel PureVax.
+Researchers believe that by 16 weeks, all of Mom's antibodies are gone from the kitten's system and the vaccine given at that time will remain active.
+When giving the 16-week FVRCP, we recommend a modified live, adjuvant-free vaccine.

 Also, once the kitten is 16 weeks or older, you should get the rabies vaccine as required by law.
 You do not want to end up in a situation where the authorities seize your cat because he is not vaccinated against rabies.
 Don't give the FVRCP vaccine and the rabies vaccine on the same visit.
 Separate them by a couple of weeks to allow the kitten's body to deal with each vaccine individually.
 You must ask your veterinarian for Meriel PureVax rabies vaccine as it is adjuvant-free.
 YES, the type of vaccine your cat receives DOES MATTER.
 Please make sure your veterinarian is giving the safest vaccines possible.
 The vaccines need to be non-adjuvanted.